aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 (`Dispatcher.IO` _dispatcher shares threads with_ `Dispatchers.Default`)

 ## Coroutine Scope
-Each coroutine run inside a _scope_.
-A scope can be application wide or specific.
-But why this is needed ?
+Each coroutine runs inside a _scope_.
+A scope can be application-wide or specific.
 Contexts and jobs lifecycles are often tied to objects who are not coroutines (_Android activities for example_).
 Managing coroutines lifecycles can be done by keeping references and handling them manually.
 However, a better approach is to use `CoroutineScope`.
-Best way to create a `CoroutineScope` is using:
+The best way to create a `CoroutineScope` is using:
 * `CoroutineScope()`: creates a general-purpose scope.
 * `MainScope()`: creates scope for UI applications and uses `Dispatchers.Main` as default dispatcher.